olliiiver/kubeless-serverless-typescript/README.md

 Serverless: Creating http trigger for: hello
 ```

-You can get more information by typping ...
+You can get more information by typing ...

 ```
 serverless info